-Earlier this week we discussed how the mind always puts your happiness off until you achieve, acquire, or change something ("I'll be happy when...").
+Earlier this week, we discussed how the mind always puts your happiness off until you achieve, acquire, or change something ("I'll be happy when...").

 The distinction is not tying your happiness to the achievement of those goals.
 If you make your happiness dependent on something, there will always be something else you need to achieve, acquire, or change to by happy.
-As a result, it will continuously elude you.
+As a result, happiness will continuously elude you.

 The motivational speaker Jim Rohn said

 "Learn how to be happy with what you have while you pursue all that you want."

 That quote captures the above sentiment, as does this from Alan Watts:

 "If you make where you are going more important than where you are, there may be no point in going."

 From a practical perspective, consider the time and energy we put into worrying about goals, and whether or not we will achieve them.
 Upon examination, you'll find it's a lot.
 And, doing so gives rise to stress, anxiety, and other unhealthy mental states.

 More important, all of us have a finite amount of time and energy.
 If we use it worrying about goals, we can't use it elsewhere.
 If you focus that time and energy on what you can do right here and now, however, it will aid you in more skillful decisions and actions.
 This increases the odds you'll achieve the goals you were worrying about.